Isoetes capensis: Description

 The cape quillwort is a tufted geophyte with horny toothed scales.
 It has between 5 and 35 leaves that bear sporangia.
 These are held at a 45-degree angle.
 This is unusual as most species have perpendicular leaves.
 These are slender (4 mm at the base) and reach a length of up to 20 cm, with a heart-shaped appendage (ligule) at the base.
-The ligule is up to 1 mm long and pale, althug it is darker at the point of attachment.
+The ligule is up to 1 mm long and pale, although it is darker at the point of attachment.
 The sporangia are completely covered in a thin membrane.
-The have a diameter of 2-5 mm and are oval or round in shape.
+They have a diameter of 2-5 mm and are oval or round in shape.

 This species shows immense variability in its spores.
 The surface ranges from having irregular tubercules to interconnected ridges to being covered in a net-like structure of ridges.
 All of these surface sculptings may be found in a single population.
 They grey-white megaspores have a diameter of 0.39-0.57 mm.

 This species has a three lobed pseudocorm.
 The dark brown leathery bud scales are triangular and have dimensions of about 3 by 3 mm.
 They may also have a hair that is about 3 mm long.